h3samayoa/comm-speech1/README.md

 - [ ] make a list of vocab wrds
 - [ ] create the website using a zola theme with latex support
+- [ ] add images/equation in latex for each entry
 - [ ] deploy to github pages
 - [ ] create a qr code linking to the website